Why do kids dropout of sport after school?

 Another reason for kids dropping sport after they finish school is because they’ve lost the structured timetable!
 No more 6 subjects in a day or before school swim training.
 No more after school cricket practice, no easy access to teaches; mentors; and coaches.
 This can make it very hard for our kids going through those transition years after school to find that regimented lifestyle.
 Therefore, there is a decrease in structured sport and increases in only non-structured leisurely activity.
 Other reasons also includes without a school spirit and team environment, children also experience decreased levels of fun, friends drift apart, and they can’t enjoy their time playing the sport as much as they once did with their friends.

 A potential strategy on how-to decrease the kids dropout of sport after school rate could be to find valuable reasons to stay engaged with teammates and friends!
 This could be coming up with ways to join sports where mutual interest and motivation can be found.
 For example, in the last four years there have been several Ninja Warrior gyms open up and are highly appealing to a younger population where they can do rock climbing, slack lining, resistance training – all while being supported by coaches, trainers, and like-minded people their own age.

 At Pivotal Motion, we offer physical therapy for teens, one on one exercise physio sessions and more.
-If you or a family member need help finding the right type of sport to get involved in, that’s right for them, let one of our practitioners give you the guidance and support you need by booking online or calling us on 3352 5116 to make a booking.
+If you or a family member need help finding the right type of sport to get involved in, that’s right for them, let one of our physio practitioners give you the guidance and support you need by booking online or calling us on 3352 5116 to make a booking.